leungesther/DSI-Projects/Project-2-AMES-Housing-Price-Prediction/README.md

 As part of **Data Cleaning**, the following were performed:
 1. Reviewing data types and converting to correct data types (e.g. MS SubClass and Mo Sold).
-2. Checking for missing values.
+2. Checking for missing values and imputing missing values.
-   * Missing values were imputed.
 Continuous variables were mostly imputed with median, and discrete variables with mode.
 Some variables were imputed with appropriate values such as 'NA' or 0 if the missing values correspond to the absent of features (e.g. Garage, Basement).
 3. Ordinal variables to mapped to corresponding numeric scale.
-4. 3 outliers corresponding to extreme values were removed from the train dataset.

 As for **Exploratory Data Analysis**, the following were performed:
 **Part A: Target Variable (SalePrice)**